Your browser is no longer supported

 In VIC 184H we ask essential and thought-provoking questions about how History is written.
 What is History anyway?
 We consider your perspective as a historian of your own story, of that of your family, your community, your responsibility to citizenship.
 What will you include in your history?
 What will you omit?
 What will you change?
 How will you deal with your biases?
 What is the truth of history in an era of post-truth?

-In order to begin answering these questions,
+In order to begin answering these questions in this course, we participate in two experiments:

-➙First, we examine the past by working in archives to produce a brief history of a forgotten person or event, basing ourselves on primary source documents like diaries and letters
+➙FIRST, we examine the past by working in archives to produce a brief history of a forgotten person or event, basing ourselves on primary source documents like diaries and letters

-➙Secondly, we choose events or persons from our own contemporary environment and study them, showing why they should become part of history yet to be written.
+➙SECOND, we choose events or persons from our own contemporary environment and study them, showing why they should become part of history yet to be written.

 Both of the exercises are guided, with ample opportunity for consultation.
 More importantly, your reports will become part of a permanent record of research and knowledge building that will be of interest to historians in their work.
+In other words, you will be engaged in real research that other scholars will look at and use.

 Prerequisite: Admission to Vic One

-Corequisite: VIC181H1, VIC183H1, VIC185H1 and a first-year course in ECO, HIS or POL
+Corequisite: VIC181H1VIC183H1VIC185H1, and 1.0 credit in any 100-level course in ECO, HIS or POL

 Distribution Requirement Status: Social Science